Narendra-Naik2789/Pixora/README.md

 Submit a pull request with a detailed description of your changes.

-License
+📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact
+📧 Contact
 For questions or feedback, feel free to reach out:

-Email: your-email@example.com
+Email: naik929356@gmail.com

 GitHub Issues: Open an Issue

 Enjoy building and using Pixora! 🚀

-Let me know if you need further assistance or customization!